Longform AI is live!

 Think about it: today’s customers are really savvy.
 No one wants to sit through a sales pitch, and people today have become really good at avoiding them.

-The bottom line is: Traditional advertising channels are just not getting the job done any more.
+The bottom line is: Traditional advertising channels are just not getting the job done as well as before.
 Technology has advanced and marketing strategies and tactics have also evolved to keep up with it.

-Outbound marketing is just another name for “traditional advertising methods”, it is devised to contrast with the newer “inbound marketing”.
+Outbound marketing is just another name for “traditional advertising methods”, it is devised to contrast with “inbound marketing”.
 It includes television and radio advertising, print advertising, telemarketing, direct mail, and outdoor advertising.